zbirenbaum/copilot.lua/README.md

 - `off`
 - `messages` which will output the LSP messages
-- `verbose` which adds additonal information to the message.
+- `verbose` which adds additional information to the message.

 When `trace_lsp_progress` is true, LSP progress messages (`$/progress`) will also be logged.
 When `log_lsp_messages` is true, LSP log messages (`window/logMessage`) events will be logged.